Case Study Of Apple Inc.

 2. No long-term debt

-4. Strong quarterly revenue growth of 82.7% exceeding industry average of 24.3%.
+4. Strong quarterly revenue growth of 82.7% exceeding the industry average of 24.3%.

 5. Procure deals with major music labels.